edgexfoundry/device-camera-go/Readme.md

 There are many ways to interact with this device service.
 This example shows how to emit a snapshot image from your camera at regular intervals by leveraging EdgeX device service auto events.

-1. For this example we will run this in a docker container, so modify the device service configuration profile for docker found [here](./cmd/res/docker/configuration.toml) to add your IP camera device.
+1. For this example we will run this in a docker container, so modify the pre-defined devices found [here](./cmd/res/devices/device.toml) to add your IP camera device.
 Note that at a minimum you must populate the Address value using the correct IP address for your device.

     ```
     # Pre-defined Camera Device(s)